Migration Watch UK

-Migration Watch UK is a British think-tank and campaign group which argues for lower immigration into the United Kingdom.
+Migration Watch UK (sometimes styled MigrationWatch UK or Migrationwatch UK) is a British think-tank and campaign group which argues for lower immigration into the United Kingdom.
 Founded in 2001, the group believes that international migration places undue demand on limited resources and that the current level of immigration is not sustainable.

 The group has been praised for what is seen as improving the quality of debate around immigration while others have suggested that the group is anti-immigration and have criticised what they say are faults in the group's studies.

 Lord Green of Deddington, former ambassador to Saudi Arabia, is the founder and president of the group.
 Alp Mehmet, former ambassador to Iceland, is its current chairman.
 David Coleman, Professor of Demography at Oxford University, is an honorary consultant.

 History

-MigrationWatch UK was founded in December 2001 by Sir Andrew Green, former ambassador to Saudi Arabia.
-In an article in The Independent, Deborah Orr writes that the organisation came into being when, "after reading some of his anti-immigration letters in The Times", the then Sir Andrew approached David Coleman, Professor of Demography at Oxford University, and they subsequently set up MigrationWatch.
+Migration Watch UK was founded in December 2001 by Sir Andrew Green, former ambassador to Saudi Arabia.
+In an article in The Independent, Deborah Orr writes that the organisation came into being when, "after reading some of his anti-immigration letters in The Times", the then Sir Andrew approached David Coleman, Professor of Demography at Oxford University, and they subsequently set up Migration Watch.

 The group first came to public attention in 2002 when it stated that immigration, including an estimate of illegal immigrants, was running at two million per decade "and probably more".
 This claim was challenged at the time by a number of public commentators, with an editorial in The Independent at the time criticising what it called "tendentious projections and the deliberate citing of the vast populations of countries such as India to frighten people and wreck any rational debate".
 Two years later, Philip Johnston in the Daily Telegraph would argue that Government Actuary's Department forecasts that the UK population would increase by six million people due to immigration over three decades "appear to confirm claims made by Migrationwatch two years ago, when the group first sprang to prominence".
 A later Telegraph editorial following the 2011 Census would call the group's initial claims "overly cautious".

 The group quickly attracted the attention of Home Secretary David Blunkett, who in 2002 set up a unit intended to monitor and rebut the organisation and sought to control the timing of statistical releases to avoid pressure from it.

 The organisation has an advisory council, which is chaired by Baron Green and whose members include David Coleman, Caroline Cox and Alp Mehmet, former ambassador to Iceland.